-Targeting the right keywords can make or break your law firm’s SEO efforts.
+Targeting the right keywords can make or break your legal SEO efforts.
 The keyword research process is the first step you need to take to ensure you select the best keywords for search engine optimization.

 Keyword research works simultaneously with your law firm’s efforts to attract the right audience and increase brand visibility.
 Accurate keyword research increases your chances of prospective clients getting in touch with you through your digital marketing strategy.

 Your law firm may be doing a great job creating high-quality content, but if no one is reading it, it’s wasted time (and money).
 Once you have the right keywords for your legal website, you have a better chance of gaining valuable leads.

 There are nine different types of keywords you can use to target prospective clients at each stage of the buyer’s funnel.

 Completing keyword research determines what the right keywords are for your legal practice.